caojhNAOC/BASSET/README.md

 ### prepsubband_BASSET_accelerate

 BASSET applies GPU and OpenMP acceleration.
-It uses only 1 GPU by default, but you can specify which GPU to use by setting the `CUDA_VISIBLE_DEVICES` environment variable (see the [CUDA documentation](https://developer.nvidia.com/cuda-toolkit)).
+It uses only 1 GPU, but you can specify which GPU to use by setting the `CUDA_VISIBLE_DEVICES` environment variable (see the [CUDA documentation](https://developer.nvidia.com/cuda-toolkit)).

 OpenMP is controlled by the `-ncpus` parameter, which specifies the number of processors to use.